 The days are getting longer, the temperature’s rising and the rain showers are becoming less frequent, it can only mean one thing, the great British summer will soon be upon us.
-So now is the perfect time to make an upgrade in the footwear department, as the saying goes: There’s an awful lot you can tell about a person by their shoes.
+Now is the perfect time to make an upgrade in the footwear department, as the saying goes: there’s an awful lot you can tell about a person by their shoes.

-In the last couple of years’ trainers have been well and truly thrust in to the mainstream.
-Trainers are no longer the preserve of the gym rat and teenage boys; they are for everyone, and we should give thanks for this fact.
-A good trainer can tread the line of style and comfort unlike any other piece of footwear and are now acceptable in most aspects of life, even the work place and on nights out.
+In the last couple of years trainers have been well and truly thrust in to the mainstream.
+Trainers are no longer the preserve of the teenage boys; they are for everyone.
+A good trainer can tread the line of style and comfort unlike any other piece of footwear.
+Trainers are now widley acceptable in most aspects of life, even the work place and on nights out.

 - 1 Key Trainer Trends for Summer